These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Step 1 - Whip the butter and sugar

-Whip the butter, sugar, and icing sugar using a stand mixer, electric handheld mixer, or whisk until the butter is light. fluffy and aerated.
+In a large bowl (or bowl of a stand mixer), whip the butter, sugar, and icing sugar together until the butter is light. fluffy and aerated.

 TIP: The butter must be at room temperature for this step - see my tips on room temperature ingredients above.